 CABEI The Central American Bank for Economic Integration (CABEI) is supporting modernization of the National Institute of Seismology, Volcanology, Meteorology and Hydrology (INSIVUMEH).
-CEPREDENAC As the regional DRM coordination agency, Central American Centre for Natural Disaster Risk Management (CEPREDENAC) was awarded an Institutional Development Fund grant, Consolidating Disaster Risk Management Policy in Central America-Support to PCGIR, to support national policies for risk reduction.
-Guatemala has benefited from this grant through capacity building activities for the development of a manual to manage humanitarian aid in case of disasters.
-EU The European Commission has run the Program for the Reduction of Vulnerability and Environmental Degradation.
-IADB Between 2009 and 2010, the Inter-American Development Bank (IADB) implemented two projects related to disaster risk management in Guatemala: (i) the development and application of a Risk Assessment Platform (CAPRA); and (ii) the formulation of a national policy for risk reduction.
-It has reallocated funds to support the 2012 earthquake reconstruction process.
-Spain Spain has provided financial support (through the Spanish Fund for Latin America and the Caribbean, SFLAC) for probabilistic risk assessments in the region to CEPREDENAC, under the Central America Disaster Risk Reduction and Climate Change Adaptation Initiative.
+CEPREDENAC As the regional DRM coordination agency, the Central American Centre for Natural Disaster Risk Management (CEPREDENAC) was awarded an Institutional Development Fund grant to help strengthen DRM in Central America.
+Guatemala has benefited from this grant through capacity building activities for the development of a manual to manage humanitarian aid in case of disasters EU The European Commission has run the Program for the Reduction of Vulnerability and Environmental Degradation.
+IADB Between 2009 and 2010, the Inter-American Development Bank (IADB) implemented two projects related to disaster risk management in Guatemala: (i) the development and application of a Central American Risk Assessment Platform (CAPRA) and (ii) the formulation of a national policy for risk reduction.
+It has also reallocated funds to support the 2012 earthquake reconstruction process.
+Spain Spain has provided financial support (through the Spanish Fund for Latin America and the Caribbean (SFLAC) for risk assessments in the region to CEPREDENAC, under the Central America Disaster Risk Reduction and Climate Change Adaptation Initiative.
 In Guatemala, this initiative will support a CAPRA study on Guatemala City to estimate landslide and flood hazard impacts.
-UNDP The United Nations Development Program provides institutional support to technical groups related to risk reduction and land use planning.
-The World Bank Disaster Risk Management Development Policy Loan with a Catastrophe Deferred Drawdown Option (CAT DDO): The CAT DDO allowed the Government to quickly respond to the damages caused by the eruption of the Pacaya Volcano and the passing of Tropical Storm Agatha in May 2010.
-In June 2010, the Government disbursed the full balance of the CAT DDO to obtain liquidity and finance part of the reconstruction and other expenses, such as (a) expanding the country's meteorological, hydrometric, and seismic monitoring networks by 56%, 56%, and 29 %, respectively, relative to the levels of February 2009; (b) development of 12 municipal land-use plans that incorporate risk analyses; (c) and incorporating DRM considerations in new public investments and strengthening SEGEPLAN.
+UNDP The United Nations Development Programme provides institutional support to technical groups related to risk reduction and land use planning.
+World Bank Disaster Risk Management Development Policy Loan with a Catastrophe Deferred Drawdown Option (CAT DDO): The CAT DDO allowed the Government to quickly respond to the damages caused by the eruption of the Pacaya Volcano and the passing of tropical storm Agatha in May 2010.
+In June 2010, the Government disbursed the full balance of the CAT DDO to obtain liquidity and finance part of the reconstruction and other expenses, such as (i) expanding the country's meteorological, hydrometric, and seismic monitoring networks by 56%, 56%, and 29%, respectively, relative to the levels of February 2009 (ii) development of 12 municipal land-use plans that incorporate risk analyses (iii) and incorporating DRM considerations in new public investments and strengthening SEGEPLAN.